GAMES-UChile/mogptk/README.md

 This will automatically install the necessary dependencies such as GPflow2 and TensorFlow2.
 See [Tutorials & Examples](https://github.com/GAMES-UChile/MultiOutputGP-Toolkit#tutorials) to get started.

-## Documentation
-See the [API documentation](https://games-uchile.github.io/MultiOutputGP-Toolkit/) for documentation of our toolkit, including usage and examples of functions and classes.

 ## Introduction
 This repository provides a toolkit to perform multi-output GP regression with kernels that are designed to utilize correlation information among channels in order to better model signals.
 The toolkit is mainly targeted to time-series, and includes plotting functions for the case of single input with multiple outputs (time series with several channels).